Global Header

 3. Allow directive

 ‘Disallow’ blocks access to certain areas of a website, whereas the ‘Allow’ directive can make exceptions in these blocked areas.
-It works together with ‘Disallow’ to let specific files or pages be accessed even when a whole directory is blocked.
+It works together with ‘Disallow’ to allow specific files or pages to be accessed even when a whole directory is blocked.

 Think about a directory that has images.
 If you want Google Images to see one special image in that directory, here’s how you can do it: